ALL

 Go to Saline Nasal Washes for Sinusitis to learn more.

 • Nasal spray: You can get a nasal decongestant spray at your local pharmacy without a prescription.
 Or your healthcare provider may give you a prescription for a stronger nasal spray.
 Nasal sprays come as a pump, squeeze bottle, or canister.
+Do not use nasal decongestant sprays for more than two days.
 Follow the instructions carefully.

 Go to Decongestant Spray - Nasal to learn more.